 Charged car and coach parking is also available at the adjacent King's Dock.

 Blue badge parking spaces

-There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).
+There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Dr Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).
 These are about 150 yards from the main entrance to the museum.